 Bachelor of Fashion Marketing and Merchandising: Degree Overview

-Bachelor's degree programs in fashion marketing and merchandising teach students the business aspects of the fashion industry such as sales, buying, marketing, retailing and wholesaling.
-Some programs require students to complete an internship where they receive practical training with a fashion marketing and merchandising professional.
-Business courses are offered in the curricula of some programs.
+Bachelor's degrees in fashion marketing and merchandising typically take four years to complete, and focus on the commerce side of the fashion industry such as sales, buying, marketing, retailing and wholesaling.
+Some programs require students to complete an internship with a fashion marketing and merchandising professional to gain practical experience.

 - Retail management